aptible/www/src/markdown/legal/subvendor-directory.md

 template: legal
 ---

-Last updated: February 27, 2019
+Last updated: November 4, 2019

 Aptible shares information with service providers and other third parties who perform services on our behalf.